Yurik72/ESPHap/README.md

 ### Advanced features

 #### Built-in web server
-Since version 1.0.2, library contains submodule for built-in web server.
-To use it you need include header
+Since version 1.0.2, the ESPHap library contains a submodule for a built-in web server.
+To use it, you need include the corresponding header file
 ```c
 #include <hapweb/hap_webserver.hpp>
 ```
-call
+Within the setup section, include
 ```c
 set_indexhml(FPSTR(INDEX_HTML)); // optional if you want to have your own root page
 hap_webserver_begin();
 ```
-in the setup function

-set_indexhml(FPSTR(INDEX_HTML)); allows to define your root page content, see example [Advanced Led](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHapAdvancedLed)
+``set_indexhml(FPSTR(INDEX_HTML))`` allows to define your root page content, see example [Advanced Led](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHapAdvancedLed)

 #### Setup by QR Code
 If you use built-in web server, by default it provides access to setup/pairing page/image by QR code, you just need enter http://\<IP address\>/setup.html, see example [Advanced LED](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHapAdvancedLed)